RafailAndreou/MuseumApp/README.md

 - **Search:** Quickly find specific exhibits using the search functionality, ensuring you can easily locate information on topics of interest.

 ## Installation
+- You can either download the apk which is inside the lib directory or
 - Install all the files
 - Open the main.dart file and run it